Freeongoo/spring-examples/transaction-declarative/readme.md

 # Example use declarative transaction

-For service layer - for class

-`/src/main/java/hello/service/transaction/impl/EmployeeServiceImpl.java`
+Create two service from one interface `EmployeeService`
+- `EmployeeServiceWithTransactional` with annotation @Transactional
+- `EmployeeServiceWithoutTransactional` without annotation @Transactional

 ## Configuration